VictoKu1/babylonpiles/README.md

 ### File Browser
 - Browse, upload, download, and delete files and folders from the web UI
 - **Drag and drop** files/folders onto folders or the '..' entry to move them
+- **Seamless desktop uploads**: Drag files directly from your desktop to the browser window for instant upload
 - '..' entry lets you move items up to the parent folder
 - All file operations are reflected instantly in the UI
+- **Visual upload feedback** with progress indicators and overlays

 ### Storage Management
 - **Multi-location storage allocation** during system startup